AEperalesguevara/AEperalesguevara/README.md

 I am interested in web development, IoT integration, and technical system design 🌱 I’m currently learning:
   -Advanced database management with Prisma
--Frontend frameworks like React
+  -Frontend frameworks like React<br>

 👯 I’m looking forward to collaborating on tech-driven projects, especially those that merge software and hardware systems.

 ✔ Ask me about anything web-related, IoT setups, or mechatronics projects!
 I'll help if I can! 😉<br>